 “This is a transformative course.
 The extent of experiential learning, information, wisdom and practice that happens within a week is immense, and the entire experience is wrapped in a warmth, acceptance and shared connection with the other participants rarely felt in any other learning environment.
 It is a safe place to stretch your own skills, insight and self-awareness to a level which surprises even you by the end of it”.

+All practitioner trainings are facilitated by Bushra with the help of one or two training assistants.
 Dates for upcoming training courses can be found here.

 Mizan is sacred work.
 It is a calling.
 It is a desire to be of service to women.
 It is not for everyone.

 Women are blessed to have wombs, through which all new life is brought.
 Everyone is born from a womb.
 We have the ability to reproduce the species.
 And yet for too many, having a womb has become anything but a blessing.
 Women suffer from excessive bleeding, irregular bleeding, PCOS, endometriosis, fertility problems… all of which lead us to curse our womanhood rather than celebrate it.

 Mizan practitioners have the skills to help transform the lives of women: emotionally, physically and spiritually.
 We are truly fortunate to be able to serve women and humanity.